Is there a difference in quality between wireless and wired microphones?

 The decision of whether to use a wired or wireless microphone for a specific job is not only limited to the quality of sound.
 The convenience of use is as important.
 Note that as a teacher, you need a microphone that excellently sends your voice clearly while at the same time providing a good fit that allows you to work with ease and confidence.

 Despite the fact that I many times loop or stumble over cables, I still would go for a wired device because I like the way my voice remains constant all throughout.
-Even if it rains or windy outside, I am confident that my students will still hear me.
+Even if it rains or is windy outside, I am confident that my students will still hear me.
 Since I am fond of creating Youtube videos, I like having the microphone fixed and static all throughout my recording session.

 A wired mic for me combines tradition and practicality.
 If I have to keep moving because my job calls for it – then wireless may be a thing to consider.